victortosin02/census/README.md

 connect $cluster0
 ```
 ### Step 3: Create the Startup Script
-The start-griddb2.sh script handles the initialization and configuration of GridDB, including setting up the cluster in FIXED_LIST mode and applying the necessary configurations.
+The start-griddb.sh script handles the initialization and configuration of GridDB, including setting up the cluster in FIXED_LIST mode and applying the necessary configurations.
 ```
 #!/bin/bash